SHUBHADEEP-MONDAL/ai-iot-website/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Principal Investigator
+  - Principal Investigator & Faculty
-  - Faculty
+  - Post Doc
   - Staff
   - Graduate Students
   - Researchers
   - Past Members
 design:
-  show_interests: true
+  show_interests: false
   show_role: true
   show_social: true
   show_bio: true